seanbyd/seanbyd.github.io/_posts/2025-03-16-es-mq-connector-handy-url.md

 Before reading too much, I suggest you have a quick scan of the following URLs.

-These URLs contain the IBM provided source and sink connectors, including the connector source code (if your are interested) together with compiled jar files.
+These URLs contain the IBM provided source and sink connectors, including the connector source code (if you're interested) together with compiled jar files.

 - [Kafka connect MQ source connector](https://github.com/ibm-messaging/kafka-connect-mq-source/releases/)